Jubilee Campus, Nottingham

-- 12.00pm – Nozipho Princess S. Dlodlo (Durban), “A Critical Reading of Selected Scenes from 1–2 Samuel with reference to Masculinity Construction”
+- 12 noon Nozipho Princess S. Dlodlo (Durban) “A Critical Reading of Selected Scenes from 1–2 Samuel with reference to Masculinity Construction”

-- 4.45pm – Charlene van der Walt (Durban) “‘We are family!
-Until we are not’.
-Reflecting on Jospeh in the context of Izitabane vulnerability…”
+- 4.45 pm Charlene van der Walt (Durban) “‘We are family!
+Until we are not.’
+Reflecting on Joseph in the context of Izitabane vulnerability…”

 WEDNESDAY 27 July

-Charges for hospitality are shown on the Booking Form.
+The residential venue for the Meeting is Southwell Hall, Jubilee Campus, Nottingham, NG8 1AW, and the contact telephone number for the registration and security desk at Newark Hall (opposite Southwell) is (+44) 01158-466811.
+Please refer to the enclosed travel information for how to get to Southwell Hall.
+There is plenty of parking at or near Southwell Hall but we would recommend public transport where possible.
+Charges for hospitality are shown on the enclosed Booking Form.
 Members are requested to pay their accounts in full when returning the form but, if necessary, a non-returnable booking fee of £35 will be accepted and the balance will be payable on arrival at the Meeting.

 Financial support for carers to enable members to attend meetings is available on a trial basis.
 The grant is limited but may be put toward the cost of employing a carer or toward additional expenses incurred in a partner’s attendance.
 Applications must be received by 13th May 2022.
 For more information or to apply, contact the Secretary (email@example.com).